magpylib/magpylib/docs/_pages/user_guide/docs/docs_pos_ori.md

 :::
 ::::

-The tutorial {ref}`gallery-tutorial-paths` shows intuitive good practice examples of the important functionality described in this section.
+The tutorial {ref}`examples-tutorial-paths` shows intuitive good practice examples of the important functionality described in this section.